karlyhoffman/bootcamp-projects/README.md

-# js-reps
-Week 1 Weekend Practice - REPS!
+# JavaScript Practice - REPS!

+Learning Javascript

+- Use Git to add these files online
+- Use Chrome Dev tools to learn Javascript
+- Practice, practice, practice